learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 It also maps resources — if you use Amazon Web Services (AWS), you can create an RDS database object in Kubernetes.

+In turn, the Service Catalog calls the API on the cloud provider, creates the resource and populates a Secret in Kubernetes with all the details.

-The Service Catalog is available on all major cloud providers ([Azure](https://github.com/Azure/open-service-broker-azure), [Amazon Web Service](https://github.com/awslabs/aws-servicebroker), [Google](https://github.com/GoogleCloudPlatform/gcp-service-broker)) and others as well.
+The Service Catalog has integrations for all major cloud providers ([Azure](https://github.com/Azure/open-service-broker-azure), [Amazon Web Service](https://github.com/awslabs/aws-servicebroker), [Google](https://github.com/GoogleCloudPlatform/gcp-service-broker)) and you can write your own as well.

-Let's have a look at how it works in Amazon Web Services.
+Let's have a look at how it works in Amazon Web Services (AWS).

 > Please note that the steps are similar for other cloud providers.